postmanlabs/labs-docs/src/pages/docs/sending-requests/requests.md

 [![Token Header](https://assets.postman.com/postman-docs/headers-added-v8.jpg)](https://assets.postman.com/postman-docs/headers-added-v8.jpg)

-If you need to navigate to a different part of the app, Postman will show a link on the right-hand side.
+If you need to go to a different part of the app, Postman will show a link on the right-hand side.

-If a header has been added based on your auth setup, [navigate to the __Authorization__ tab](/docs/sending-requests/authorization/) to change it.
+If a header has been added based on your auth setup, [select the __Authorization__ tab](/docs/sending-requests/authorization/) to change it.

 To alter cookie headers, [amend the cookie setup](/docs/sending-requests/cookies/) for the domain you're sending the request to.